We accept customers from the age of 17 up to the age of 85 with a provisional or full UK driving licence.

 If you need to make a claim, you'll usually have to pay the excess.
 Please check your Policy Schedule for your excess amount.

-Please call us if you would like to make any changes or cancel your policy.
+If you would like to make any changes or cancel your policy, please contact us.

 Copyright © John Lewis Partnership